snghakanksha/upi-ab-test-analysis/README.md

 ### 3. COD collapse is the hidden win
 COD dropped from 23% → 7.5% in the treatment group.
-Since COD carries 30-40% return rates in Indian e-commerce, this shift alone could save significant operational costs — making the nudge's business case even stronger than the conversion numbers suggest.
+Since COD carries 30-40% return rates in Indian e-commerce, this shift alone could save significant operational costs, making the nudge's business case even stronger than the conversion numbers suggest.

 ### 4. Mobile-first effect